 At the time of his visit I was nine years old and undergoing a series of three operations: a proctocolectomy with j-pouch reconstruction.
 But I wasn’t new to being sick.
 I’d lived with largely intractable inflammatory bowel disease for six years by then.
 My diagnosis was initially ulcerative colitis; as an adult it was changed to Crohn’s.
 August marks 36 years since my first hospitalization, which I only know because my mom deep-cleaned her laundry room a few years ago.
 In doing so, she found a stapled, yellowed packet she then gave to me.
 It was a crooked photocopy of a letter my pediatrician received in 1986.

-Signed by a team of four gastroenterologists, it detailed what they referred to as a “protracted and difficult” hospital course.
-I spent 23 days under their care.
-Much of the information they shared is too sensitive to reproduce here.
-I’d been admitted to the hospital with a hemoglobin level in the threes.
-They chronicled repeated blood transfusions, total parenteral nutrition and “intralipid infusions for poor intake.”
+Signed by a team of four gastroenterologists, it detailed what they referred to as a “protracted and difficult” hospital course; I spent 23 days under their care.
+Much of the information they shared is too sensitive to reproduce here, but I’d been admitted with a hemoglobin level in the threes.
+They chronicled repeated blood transfusions, total parenteral nutrition, and “intralipid infusions for poor intake.”
 An x-ray revealed a “heart size which was at the upper limits of normal, thought to be due to poor inspiration or anemia.”
 My intestines were too friable to be probed much at first.
 It made for queasy reading.

-Despite all the unpleasantness so carefully recorded in those pages, my only distinct memory of that hospitalization was a happy one.
-My favorite hematology nurse let me accompany her to a hallway nook and select my own bandage.
+Despite the unpleasantness so carefully documented in those pages, my only distinct memory of that hospitalization was a happy one: my favorite hematology nurse let me accompany her to a hallway nook and select my own bandage.
 Spending time with her outside of my room was an exciting change of pace and made me feel special.
 My parents, practically children themselves then, can recall in vivid detail the single occasion on which I most emphatically registered my displeasure.
 The story of the Transformer still makes them laugh.

 Every Wednesday the kids on my ward had a special visitor, like a uniformed fireman who went from room to room distributing little plastic helmets.
 Transformers were at the zenith of their popularity then.
 Most patients were thrilled when one entered their room.
 I was not.
 He was huge and I was small, and despite the precariousness of my health I apparently leapt from my bed and made a beeline for the bathroom, dragging the IV pole behind me.
 My mom swears it was the fastest she ever saw me move.
 “The guy playing the Transformer felt terrible,” she remembers.

 In my typical state, I was scrawny.
 During flares, prolonged periods of high-dose prednisone left me painfully bloated and unrecognizable even to myself.
 As a child, I stealthily destroyed most of the photos featuring the moon-faced imposter who’d taken my place.
-My father chafed at having an overweight child, even if it was short-term and treatment-induced, and his embarrassment was palpable.
-He frequently raised my mother’s ire by suggesting I abstain from ice cream or candy while everyone else indulged.
-She would hiss at him to shut up.
+My father chafed at having an overweight kid, even if it was short-term and treatment-induced, and his embarrassment was palpable; he frequently raised my mother’s ire by suggesting I abstain from ice cream or candy while everyone else indulged.
+(She would hiss at him to shut up.)
 Once he slunk away, she’d say he was an idiot and not to listen to him.
-I was old enough to be hurt, but too young to take it to heart and do anything dangerous – like engage in disordered eating.
+I was old enough to be hurt, but too young to take it to heart and do anything dangerous, like engage in disordered eating.

 His embarrassment extended to the very nature of my illness.
 At home, he made insensitive jokes about it that upset me.
 But he also expected me not to discuss the particulars of IBD with friends or classmates who asked about it.
-I could never quite determine how this omertà was supposed to work.
-My abrupt, sometimes lengthy absences from school made me a curiosity to my peers.
+I could never quite determine how this omertà was supposed to work when my abrupt, sometimes lengthy absences from school made me a curiosity to my peers.
 They wanted to know what was happening, but there was no vocabulary for my experience that was agreeable to him.
 Once, at a neighbor’s outdoor party, a girl asked me what a colonoscopy was.
-He ordered me out of the pool and dragged me home by the elbow for attempting to answer.
+When he overheard my attempt to answer, he ordered me out of the pool and dragged me home by the elbow.
 My punishment was to sit alone indoors while my family remained at the party.

 It’s easy to read that and think he was an asshole, and in some ways he was.
 But he also slept on a cot next to my hospital bed when my mom couldn’t because of the baby.
 He told the nurses when he thought I needed more pain medication and summoned them in the middle of the night if my IV sprang a leak.
 My aunt gave me a beautiful set of Pentel markers and a sketchpad, and he drew silly pictures of cavemen and monkeys while I slept.
-In the morning he drove a half-hour home to shower, then another 40 minutes to his office, and returned to me each evening after eating dinner at home.
-Thirty years later, the mere thought of his schedule exhausts me.
+In the morning he drove a half-hour home to shower, then another 40 minutes to his office, and returned to my bedside each evening after eating dinner at home.
+Thirty years later, the mere thought of his schedule and the stress he endured exhausts me.

 After my final surgery, my parents declared me “cured.”
-That was not, in fact, the case.
+That was not the case.
 My problems continued and then expanded as the disease targeted other parts of my body, something the doctor had warned might happen.
 But for reasons I’ll never understand, my parents did virtually nothing about it.
-My surgeon retired not long after my last operation.
-Within a year or two, my GI moved away.
+My surgeon retired not long after my last operation and within a year or two, my GI moved away.
 When I complained of pain or discomfort, my dad led my brother in calling me a “wuss” or sneered that I wanted attention.
-My mother, as usual, knew his remarks were asinine, but as our family grew, she simply didn’t have time for me to be sick.
+My mother, as usual, knew his remarks were asinine, but as our family grew, she didn’t have time for me to be sick.
 Occasionally I saw a rheumatologist and dermatologist, but there was no GI or continuity of care.

 For a surprisingly long time, stoicism was easy.
 Tired of hearing “wuss,” I learned to keep complaints to myself.
 In the surgical era, I was summoned to the school counselor’s office a few times for personal chats.
 I never told her what I was most afraid of, which was how to navigate an afterlife without my parents if I died.
 Or how much I hated the loss of privacy and dignity that accompanied my illness.
 I didn’t admit that memories of the antiseptic smell of the hospital hit me so hard sometimes at home or school that I felt like I was going to pass out.
 Nor did I volunteer that I tried to be strong all the time because my parents weren’t.
 I said what she wanted to hear, so there would be fewer appointments.

 Unfortunately, I carried that stupidity with me into adulthood.
 I frequently felt like crap without doing anything about it.
 I’d become withdrawn and moody, angry about my perennially malfunctioning body and future prospects.
 For various reasons, I didn’t think I could be completely candid about it with anyone, including my then-partner.
 Sometimes, when illness made me irritable, combative and remote, I didn’t try to explain.
-I incorrectly assumed there was always tomorrow for dealing with that.
-My disposition wasn’t the only reason that relationship ended, but it was one I could have controlled.
-It was hard to live with that.
-I’d lost the only person I’d ever cared about and the greatest happiness I’d found in a lifetime mostly full of bewildering suffering.
-And, as the Michael Jordan meme goes, I took that personally.
+My disposition wasn’t the only reason that relationship ended, but it was one I could’ve controlled and it was hard to live with that.
+I’d lost the only person I’d ever cared about and the greatest happiness I’d found in a life marked by bewildering suffering.
+As the Michael Jordan meme goes, I took that personally.

 There could be no moving forward without personal accountability, so I found new doctors and submitted to every test they ordered.
 If they made a suggestion I knew was misguided, I followed their advice anyway and dutifully reported back.
 No matter how badly I wanted to cancel follow-up appointments, I kept them.
 Sometimes it felt like two steps forward and six steps back.
 During that time I didn’t especially care whether I felt like crap, so I’m not sure what kept me going.
 It’s nothing I can articulate, but it’s evoked by Florence Welch in the second half of “Third Eye” when she sings: